There’s nothing wrong with you. You just haven’t learned the right cultural skills yet.

 Sadako Sasaki was a young girl in Hiroshima when the atomic bomb fell.
 Like many others, she later developed what became known as ‘A-bomb disease.’
 While in hospital, a friend told her that if she folded 1,000 paper cranes, she would be granted a wish.
 Sadako folded more than 1,000 before she passed away.

-In 2017, I had the opportunity to visit the Hiroshima Peace Memorial Museum and the Children’s Peace Monument, which was built in Sadako’s honour in the 1950s.
+In 2017, I had the opportunity to visit the Hiroshima Peace Memorial Museum and the Children’s Peace Monument, which was built in Sadako’s honor in the 1950s.
 Seeing thousands of cranes from around the world left a lasting impression on me.

 A collection of colorful origami cranes and wish tags hanging on a metal rod, with a glass roof and trees visible in the background.